United States of America ·

 Early morning in Guadalupe Mountain National Park Texas.

 17 September 2016

 Ken told me last night that it was time for me to go home.
 Why?
 Because I was feeding ants crackers, photographing, and watching them work as the ant team transport the tasty morsels back to their home.
-In one of the images look closely and see that there are three ants on the corners working in unison.
+In one of the images look closely and notice that there are three ants positioned on three corners of a cracker piece working in unison.
 Worker bees have nothing on worker ants.
-I also noticed that when an ant works alone the cracker is pulled rather than pushed.
-The last photo is the last gasp of light illuminating a storm cloud.
+The last photo is the last gasp of light illuminating from a storm cloud.

 16 September 2016